meshtastic/firmware/docs/sw-design.md

 into either LS or SDS levels.
 If either phone_sds_timeout_secs (default 1 hr) or mesh_sds_timeout_secs (default 1 hr) are exceeded we will lower into SDS mode for sds_secs (default 1 hr) (or a button press).
 Otherwise we will lower into LS mode for ls_secs (default 1 hr) (or until an interrupt, button press)

 TODO: Eventually these scheduled intervals should be synchronized to the GPS clock, so that we can consider leaving the lora receiver off to save even more power.
+TODO: In NB mode we should put cpu into light sleep any time we really aren't that busy (without declaring LS state) - i.e. we should leave GPS on etc...

 # Low power consumption tasks